DUNG BEETLES

 Establishing nurseries to breed winter and spring active dung beetles and observe whether they survive and reproduce in the local climate and landscape.

 DUNG BEETLE SPECIES BUBAS BISON (SHOWN BELOW) WAS ESTABLISHED IN KYOGLE AREA IN 2021.
-TOO EARLY TO TELL IF IT WILL BE SUCCESSFUL.
+However no successful establishment of this species has been observed.

 ANOTHER SPECIES OF DUNG BEETLE, THE ONTHAPHAGUS VACCA, A SPRING SPECIES, WAS UNSUCCESSFUL IN 2019 & 2020.